-The Company has a Savings and Employee Stock Ownership Plan ("KSOP") that covers substantially all Company employees.
-The plan contains 401(k) features that qualify the plan under Section 401(a) of the Internal Revenue Code and allows employees to contribute up to 75% of their salary on a pretax or after tax basis.
-The Company then makes a matching contribution of 100% on the first 3% of an employee's contribution and 50% on the next 2% of an employee's contribution.
-The Company also contributes an amount equal to 3% of each eligible participant's salary, even if an employee elects not to defer any of their own salary into the plan ("safe harbor contribution").
-The Company can also elect to contribute discretionary amounts at any time.
-Each participant may direct the investment of their own contributions and the Company's contributions to a variety of mutual funds offered and maintained by the trustee of the plan, including a stock fund of the Company (the "employer stock fund").
-The Company matching contributions, safe harbor contributions, and any discretionary contributions are initially invested in the employer stock fund.
+During 2013, the Company had a Savings and Employee Stock Ownership Plan ("KSOP") that covered substantially all Company employees.
+The plan contained 401(k) features that qualified the plan under Section 401(a) of the Internal Revenue Code and allowed employees to contribute up to 75% of their salary on a pretax or after tax basis.
+The Company then made a matching contribution of 100% on the first 3% of an employee's contribution and 50% on the next 2% of an employee's contribution.
+The Company also contributed an amount equal to 3% of each eligible participant's salary, even if an employee elected not to defer any of their own salary into the plan ("safe harbor contribution").
+The Company could also elect to contribute discretionary amounts at any time.
+Each participant could direct the investment of their own contributions and the Company's contributions to a variety of mutual funds offered and maintained by the trustee of the plan, including a stock fund of the Company (the "employer stock fund").
+The Company matching contributions, safe harbor contributions, and any discretionary contributions were initially invested in the employer stock fund.

-At December 31, 2013 and 2012, 109,827 and 137,574 shares of the Company's stock were owned by the plan.
-The cost of the plan is borne by the Company through contributions to the KSOP trust in amounts determined by the Board of Directors.
-The Company's expense for the plan was \$202,000 for 2013 and \$291,000 for 2012.
+At December 31, 2013, 109,827 shares of the Company's stock were owned by the plan.
+The cost of the plan was borne by the Company through contributions to the KSOP trust in amounts determined by the Board of Directors.
+The Company's expense for the plan was \$202,000 for 2013.

-At December 31, 2013, all 109,827 shares in the plan have been allocated to plan participants.
+At December 31, 2013, all 109,827 shares in the plan had been allocated to plan participants.
 The fair market value of those shares totaled approximately \$3,514,000 as of December 31, 2013.

-Termination of Plan
+Termination of KSOP

 In December 2013, the Company's Board of Directors voted to terminate the KSOP effective December 31, 2013.
-In conjunction with the termination of the KSOP, the Company's Board of Directors approved resolutions to fully vest all affected participants in their KSOP account balance upon plan termination and also authorizes that eligible plan participants will be entitled to exercise a put right subsequent to receiving shares of the Company's stock as part of the distribution of participant accounts.
-Upon the exercise of a put right, the Company will be required to purchase all or a portion of a participant's shares of Company stock distributed to a participant due to the termination of the KSOP.
+In conjunction with the termination of the KSOP, the Company's Board of Directors approved resolutions to fully vest all affected participants in their KSOP account balance upon plan termination and also authorized that eligible plan participants will be entitled to exercise a put right subsequent to receiving shares of the Company's stock as part of the distribution of participant accounts.